IncubatorShokuhou/SolarSeer/README.md

 longtitude and time.
 The network output is the future 24-hour-ahead solar irradiance forecasts.
 SolarSeer can serve as a foundation model for solar PV power generation forecasting.

+The network structure of SolarSeer is as follows:
 <img width="514" height="567" alt="image" src="https://github.com/user-attachments/assets/a8621cc2-e80b-4b3a-bbb2-a3eb03ca55c6" />

+For the network of SolarSeer, see 'network/SolarSeerNet.py'.

 To run the inference code, please follow the steps below: